sparckles/starfyre/README.md

         - The `dev` flag here is used to start the compilation and create the `build` directory.
         - The `build` directory is basically a python package that contains all the compiled files.
 We use the `--build` flag to run that package.

-3. You can find a small test application in the `test-application` directory.
+8. You can find a small test application in the `test-application` directory.
+9. Navigate to `cd test-application/dist`.
-4. Navigate to `test-application/dist` and open `index.html` in your browser to see the output.
+10. Open `index.html` in your browser to see the output, run `explorer.exe index.html`.

 ## Running the sample app with Docker